 At OOTS you will find information web pages about Complex PTSD, including the latest clinical research available.
 There is also an English speaking Support Forum where members from around the world share information and resources regarding Complex PTSD, discuss their experiences living with the disorder, and provide support to one another as they move forward in learning and recovery.

 Clean Slate offers support to male and female victims of CSA in Oxfordshire (UK) with 1-1 counselling, support groups and workshops

 National Association of Adult Survivors of Child Abuse

-Their website at www.NAASCA.org is an excellent resource for American survivors.
+NAASCA is an excellent resource for American survivors of child abuse.